open-holvi/djangolearn/README.md

 ## Security
 Every object de-serialization is dangerous.
 Only store models you trust and keep your model storage secure.
 We try to make basic validations of the models, but python can only go so far.
+Use at your own risk.

+## Performance
+This is supposed to be an MVP for small jobs, and for playing around with machine learning in Django.
+Loading models at request time is not recomemdend.

 ## Requirements
-* Python 2.7 or Python 3.5
+* Python 2.7 3.4 3.5
-* Django > 1.7
+* Django > 1.7 (tests being deprecated for 1.7)
 * SciKitLearn >= 0.15